bizflycloud/terraform-provider-bizflycloud/website/docs/r/loadbalancer_pool.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_loadbalancer_pool"
+page_title: "Bizfly Cloud: bizflycloud_loadbalancer_pool"
 sidebar_current: "docs-bizflycloud-resource-loadbalancer-pool"
 description: |-
-  Provides a BizFly Cloud Pool of Load Balancer resource.
+  Provides a Bizfly Cloud Pool of Load Balancer resource.
 This can be used to create, modify, and delete pools of Load Balancer.
 ---

 # bizflycloud\_loadbalancer_pool

-Provides a BizFly Cloud Pool of Load Balancer resource.
+Provides a Bizfly Cloud Pool of Load Balancer resource.
 This can be used to create, modify, and delete pools of Load Balancer.

 ## Example Create Pool for Load Balancer